 A narrow, pot-holed road along a fertile valley leads from Sannat or Xewkija to this steep-sided rocky inlet (only attempt the final ramp if you are sure your car will make it up again!), Mġarr ix-Xini (pronounced imjar ish shini) is a lovely place for a swim, snorkel or dive.

 It is also the location used to represent the south of France in the 1970s in Angelina Jolie and Brad Pitt’s 2015 film By the Sea.
 The tiny interior of the mainly outdoor fish restaurant at the head of the creek was used as the village shop and the décor and a few props remain.

-Until recently right off the beaten track, Mġarr ix-Xini and its restaurant have recently become popular with main-island Maltese so this once-quiet inlet can get quite busy with boats and diners on summer weekends.
+Until recently right off the beaten track, Mġarr ix-Xini and its restaurant have now become popular with main-island Maltese so this once-quiet inlet can get quite busy with boats and diners on summer weekends.